Chapter 4 - Cardio Respiratory Health

 Ischaemic heart disease

-Primary prevention - There is a clear inverse relationship between physical activity and cardiovascular disease (CVD) which is dose responsive, with the largest benefits occurring moving from no activity to low levels of ac.
+Primary prevention - There is a clear inverse relationship between physical activity and cardiovascular disease (CVD) which is dose responsive, with the largest benefits occurring when moving from no activity to low levels of activity.
 Additional benefits do occur with higher levels of activity.1 The reduction in cardiovascular mortality is of the order of 20-35%, depending on the level of physical fitness.2

 Mechanisms which contribute to this effect from exercise interventions are multiple:3 - 5